-In a cost-shared response, the affected jurisdiction is to follow the relevant AUSVETPLAN disease strategy when preparing their EADRP.
-Where they choose not to do so, they must justify any significant variations.
-The EADRP will then be considered by the CCEAD for endorsement.
+In a cost-shared response, the affected jurisdiction uses the relevant AUSVETPLAN disease strategy when preparing their EADRP.
+Where they choose to use alternative control measures, they must outline this in their EADRP.
+The EADRP will then be considered by the CCEAD for endorsement and subsequently by the NMG for approval where cost-sharing is involved.
+Cost-sharing cannot and will not be considered (nor approved by the NMG) if there is no EADRP.

 Although the development of a formal EADRP is not a legal requirement for non-cost-shared responses, it is considered best practice for jurisdictions to develop and maintain a response plan.
-Similarly, the affected jurisdiction may also choose to use the AUSVETPLAN manuals when developing their response plan for a non-cost-shared response.
-In these cases, the affected jurisdiction is not required to follow or justify variances from the relevant AUSVETPLAN disease strategy.
-The CCEAD will proceed to convene if there is a strong suspicion of an EAD (cost-shared or not), and in some instances, where there is an incident of public health concern or trade significance.
-However, not being a cost-shared response, the NMG will not be convened.
+The CCEAD will convene if there is a strong suspicion of an EAD (cost-shared or not), and in some instances, where there is an incident of public health concern or trade significance.
+As the nationally agreed and preferred approach to responding to EADs, AUSVETPLAN should still be considered when developing a response plan during a non-cost-shared response.
+Similar to cost-shared responses, the affected jurisdiction(s) may be asked to justify deviations from the relevant AUSVETPLAN disease strategy.